List of King County Metro bus routes: Route 96 & 98 (Seattle Streetcar)

-Route 97 (Link Shuttle)
+Link Shuttles

-King County Metro operates Route 97 when service on Sound Transit's 1 Line is suspended for a prolonged period of time.
-If the entire line is closed, Route 97 buses emulate trains, stopping at every station along the line.
-If only a section of the line is closed, Route 97 buses serve as a "bus bridge" shuttling passengers between the operating sections of the line and stopping near intermediate stations on the closed section of the line, in the case of a multi-station closure.
-Limited stop variants of route 97 may also be operated in the case of a multi-station closure.
+King County Metro operates Link shuttle routes when service on Sound Transit's Link Light Rail is suspended for a prolonged period of time.
+Shuttles for the 1 Line operate as Route 97 and shuttles for the 2 Line operate as Route 92.
+If the entire line is closed, Link shuttle buses emulate trains, stopping at every Station along the line.
+If only a section of the line is closed, these buses serve as a "bus bridge" shuttling passengers between the operating sections of the line and stopping near intermediate Stations on the closed section of the line, in the case of a multi-Station closure.
+Limited stop shuttles may also be operated in the case of a multi-Station closure.

 100s (South King County)

 Routes in the 100 series primarily serve destinations in South King County and on Vashon Island.